enkidevs/curriculum/react/intermediary/props-iii/react-clone-elements-in-react.md

 - `obj`
 - `env`

 ---

 ## Footnotes

-[1: element]
+[1: Element]
 The React element represents the building block of any React application.

 Although one might confuse elements with components, they are not the same.

 An element is used to describe what you want to see on the screen.
 Here's an example:

 ```jsx
 const element = <h1>Enki is cool!</h1>;
 ```

-[2: shallow merge]
+[2: Shallow Merge]
 A merge of two objects in JavaScript produces a new object by combining their properties.

 Properties that only exists in one of the two objects are just copied into the result.

 If a property exists in both, the value of that property from the second object will overwrite the value of the first.

-A"shallow" merge means that we only compare/merge top-level properties.
+A "shallow" merge means that we only compare/merge top-level properties.
 Merging all levels of properties between two objects is called a *deep merge*.